Hot in Cleveland: Syndication

 On March 20, 2013, TV Land announced that Hot in Cleveland had been renewed for a 24-episode fifth season, to begin in late fall of 2013.
 With the fifth season bringing the total episodes in the series to 104, TV Land also announced it had made deals in 92% of the U.S. television markets for a syndication package, which premiered in the fall of 2014.
-The show also aired on Nick Jr.'s short-lived NickMom block from May 23 to September 27 2015, and on GetTV since 2019.
+The show also aired on the Nick Jr. Channel's short-lived NickMom block from May 23 to September 27, 2015, and on GetTV in 2019, but was pulled a couple years later.
+Starting September 1, 2025, it debuted on Catchy Comedy, currently airing weeknights at 9:00pm ET.

 International

-On June 22, 2010, it was announced that Endemol would distribute Hot in Cleveland internationally, while CBS Television Distribution would own the US rights, with syndication to start in 2013.
+On June 22, 2010, it was announced that Endemol would distribute Hot in Cleveland internationally, while CBS Television Distribution would own the American rights, with syndication to start in 2013.
 The show began broadcasting on July 5, 2010, in Canada on CTV, and on July 9 on The Comedy Network.
 Only Season 1 and Part 1 of Season 2 have aired.
-It currently airs in strip on M3.
+It previously airs in strip on M3.

 It began broadcasting on July 26, 2010, in Australia on the Nine Network.
-Since 2020, all six seasons have been available for streaming on 10 Play, though out of order for many episodes causing confusion when end of season cliffhangers, eg, are not resolved for several episodes.
+Since 2020, all six seasons have been available for streaming on 10 Play.

 In the UK and Ireland, the series began airing on Sky Living on February 15, 2011.
-For season 3, the show switched to Sony Entertainment Television (UK & Ireland).
+For season 3, the show switched to Sony Entertainment Television.

 In South Africa, it began broadcasting on M-Net on July 8, 2011.
 In India, Hot in Cleveland started airing from June 2012 on Comedy Central.